guardian/simple-configuration/Readme.md

 ## Releasing

 Run `sbt release` at the root to publish the artifacts to sonatype.
+For instructions on how to set up publishing, visit [this doc](https://docs.google.com/document/d/1rNXjoZDqZMsQblOVXPAIIOMWuwUKe3KzTCttuqS7AcY/edit).

 ## Goal
 This library will help you load the configuration of your application from S3 or the SSM parameter store.